history

 The ‘golf ball’ from the IBM Selectric typewriter – 1961

-The single type element had its origins in the 19th century, with some of the great 19th century typewriters, including the Hammond, Blickensderfer and Munson utilizing this innovative design.
-The very first manufactured typewriter to use a single type element was the Crandall 1 in 1883 (seen to the left).
-The shape of the Crandall type element is a cylinder about the size of one’s finger.
-Like the IBM golf ball, this cylinder rotates and rises to the correct position to type the characters.
+The idea originated in the 19th century and was used in several remarkable machines, including the Hammond, Blickensderfer, and Munson.
+The very first manufactured typewriter to use a single type element was the Crandall 1 of 1883 (seen to the left).
+Its type element is a small cylinder, about the size of a finger, that rotates and rises into position to strike the correct character – much like the IBM golf ball.

 Crandall 1 typewriter – 1883